joeyohie/smile-quotes/README.md

   > For those needing a little boost of positive energy and a way to keep a collection of their favorites.

 ## Product Summary ##
   > When you find a quote that speaks to you, you can save them here to remember them in the future.
-A random quote that you've collected will be shown each time you visit the site, but if you're looking for something specific, you can search for them by category.
+A random quote that you've collected will be shown each time you visit the site, but if you're looking for something specific, you can search for them by a word in the quote, author, or category.
+You can also see the 5 most recent quotes saved.
 This is a way to keep a collection of your favorite quotes and come back to get inspired again by them, just when you need it the most.

 ## Problem ##
   > Sometimes a great quote can change your mood or perspective.
 This app enables you to store them and return to them when you need to destress, get motivated, and smile (inside and out).